obnoxious-hippopotamus/review-service/README.md

 # Amazon Prime Video Landing Page | Reviews

-A full stack movie reviews service built in a service-oriented architecture ·  Designed around an MVC framework
+A full stack movie reviews service built in a service-oriented architecture<br/>
+·  Designed around an MVC framework<br/>
-·  Currently uses a MySQL database to store both real and mock movie data ·  Built using a feature branch workflow and code reviews with team members ·  Containerized the service and database with Docker
+·  Currently uses a MySQL database to store both real and mock movie data<br/>
+·  Built using a feature branch workflow and code reviews with team members<br/>
+·  Containerized the service and database with Docker<br/>

 ## Related Projects